kaykobad/DjangoRestAuth/README.md

     or
     ```json
     {
-        "error": "Invalid username or password.",
+        "error": "Invalid email or password.",
         "details": [
-            "The username and password do not match.
+            "The email and password do not match.
 Please try with a valid combination."
         ]
     }
     ```